dreamfactorysoftware/platform-wiki/setup-guide/4-setup-alternative-data-stores/storage-loader/1-Installing-the-StorageLoader.md

 please make sure that this path exists, is writable by StorageLoader and is empty.

-#### storage
+#### target

-In this section we configure exactly what database StorageLoader should load our Snowplow events into.
-At the moment, StorageLoader supports only one load target, and this load target must be an Infobright Community Edition database.
+In this section we configure exactly what database(s) StorageLoader should load our Snowplow events into.
+At the moment, StorageLoader supports only two types of load target, Redshift and Postgres, which require slightly different configurations.

 To take each variable in turn: